Rajeev0911/ticketing-website/README.md

 ### Ticketing App!

-This is a basic ticketing app which uses Next.js and MongoDB.
+This is a basic ticketing app which uses the following technologies-

+Next.js, MongoDB and Tailwindcss.

 # To run: